 When it comes to scubadiving, it goes without saying that Anambas is a true scubadiving heaven.
 On clear days in particular, divers can expect a visibility of 30 meters or more.
 And you'll be completely in awe of the wealth of pristine fields of coral that often extend as far as the eye can see...
 Want to know the best spots to dive?
 Send me a quick email below.

-If it's wreck diving you prefer, then you can dive to your heart's content at Igara or Seven Skies, both renown scuba locations, for those keen to see large fauna, as well those interested in macro.
+By the way, if it's wreck diving you prefer, then you can dive to your heart's content at Igara or Seven Skies, both renown scuba locations, for those keen to see big marine life, as well as those interested in macro.

-This isn't even all that odd a piece of advise, because in almost all cases, the sea you'll be traversing will be an absolute sight for sore eyes.
-And this also applies to the many breathtaking panoramas that you'll be encountering along the way.
+This isn't even all that unusual a piece of advise, because in almost all cases, the sea alone will be an absolute sight for sore eyes.
+Ditto the many breathtaking panoramas that you'll be encountering along the way.

 Getting to the Anambas Archipelago is relatively easy.
 For details on how to travel to Anambas, click Anambas Ferry.

 But no matter which Anambas island you travel to, whether you travel solo or with friends, with family or with your partner, you can be sure you're going to have an amazing time.